paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/black-box-governance.md

 ## **Methodological Commitments: Transparency as Accountability**

-The methodology is designed to be transparent and correctable:
+This methodology is designed to be transparent and correctable:

 **Open access:** All primary sources linked, full analysis published, reasoning documented